-This can help review current specifications and service levels, and reduce the excesses and inefficiencies.
+This can help clarify current specifications and service levels, and reduce excesses and inefficiencies.

 How does our supplier alliance impact competitiveness?

-In this age of integrated supply chain and co-located vendors, suppliers and customers are extremely inter- dependant.
-Procurement is not just about reducing costs.
-It is also about aligning your supplier to become your partner in success.
+In this age of integrated supply chain and co-located vendors, suppliers and customers are highly interdependent.
+Procurement is not just about reducing costs; it’s also about aligning your supplier to become your partner in success.

-Cost Breakdown Analysis is very useful in the supplier development process.
-The knowledge obtained through the CBA exercise helps organizations understand strengths and weaknesses of their suppliers.
-It also helps to evaluate existing and potential suppliers on the basis of their operational capabilities (technology, level of automation, etc.) and their fit with the organization’s requirements.
-Additionally, Cost Breakdown Analysis helps to develop a long-term supplier strategy for the category (e.g., competitive sourcing vs. collaborative vendor development).
+CBA is very useful in the supplier development process.
+The knowledge obtained through this exercise helps organizations understand strengths and weaknesses of their suppliers.
+It also helps evaluate existing and potential suppliers on the basis of their operational capabilities (technology, level of automation, etc.) and their fit with the organization’s requirements.
+Additionally, CBA aids development of a long-term supplier strategy for the category (e.g., competitive sourcing vs. collaborative vendor development).

-During a performance benchmarking exercise for a leading international food processing company, consultants used the cost breakdown analytical methodology to systematically reverse- engineer all costs incurred in the procurement of flour (intermediate product), in addition to batter (final product).
+During a performance benchmarking exercise for a leading international food processing company, consultants used the cost breakdown analysis methodology to systematically reverse- engineer all costs incurred in the procurement of flour (intermediate product), in addition to batter (final product).

 The analysis revealed the following:

-Based on the analysis, we were able to realize 6 per cent reduction in batter prices, using the following approaches:
+Based on the analysis, we were able to realize a 6 percent reduction in batter prices, using the following approaches:

-While executing a spend analysis project for a leading beverage manufacturer, consultants at GEP noticed a high spend across three high-value SKU categories.
+While executing a spend analysis project for a leading beverage manufacturer, consultants noticed a high level of spend across three high-value SKU categories.
 Using the cost breakdown analytical framework, we observed the following cost structures:

-The cost breakdown variance between different SKUs indicated that the design specifications had a significant impact on the end product price, hence the need to increase visibility of price at an SKU level.
+The cost breakdown variance between different SKUs indicated that the design specifications had a significant impact on the end-product price, resulting in the need to increase price visibility at an SKU level.
 Also, comparative analysis of each of the suppliers across the three SKU categories identified significant opportunities to improve processes and to reduce margins through systematic negotiations.